Introduction and Rationale

 Illustrations or photographs

 - Authors are responsible for securing all permissions for images.
-Reference the University of Chicago Press’ guide about copyright for further information.
+Refer to the University of Chicago Press’s guide about copyright for further information.
 Securing image permissions typically involves contacting rightsholders (archives, museums, etc.), filling out paperwork, and sometimes, paying a fee.
 Policies about permissions will vary between different rightsholders.
 Leave yourself plenty of time to complete this task.

 - All illustrations must be high resolution.